Gum Grafting in Burlington, MA

-If gum recession is too extensive for a professional cleaning, then scaling and root planing are the first treatments to prevent further recession.
-Scaling, root planing and flap surgery are more aggressive techniques in a professional cleaning.
+If gum recession is too extensive for professional cleaning, then scaling and root planing are the first treatments to prevent further recession.
+Scaling, root planing and flap surgery are more aggressive techniques in professional cleaning.
 If these aggressive techniques prove inadequate, then gum graft surgery is the final step.
 Grafting, the most invasive of the procedures, will heal the affected areas and will help prevent further tissue loss and infection.

 Types of Gum Grafts

 There are three types of grafting procedures, all of which are discussed below.

 - Connective Tissue – this is the most common of the procedures.
 The tissue is taken from the roof of the patient’s mouth and stitched over the exposed root or the affected area.

 - Gingival Grafts – this procedure is similar to the connective tissue graft, but the tissue is taken from the patient’s palate.

 - Pedicle Grafts – this procedure uses tissue adjacent to the affected tooth or area.

 Tissues used for any of the above procedures may also be donated, medically-processed tissue or synthetic when there is not ample tissue in the patient’s mouth.

 Benefits of Gum Grafting